Futures speculators guess right on U.S. Fed rate hold

-NEW YORK At least one group of speculative investors threw caution to the wind last week and bet big that the U.S. Federal Reserve would not end its near-zero interest rate policy.
+NEW YORK, Sept 22 At least one group of speculative investors threw caution to the wind last week and bet big that the U.S. Federal Reserve would not end its near-zero interest rate policy.

 Even as economists and market prognosticators were almost evenly divided over whether the Fed would raise borrowing costs for the first time in nearly a decade, the latest data from the Commodity Futures Trading Commission shows that hedge funds and other large speculators ratcheted up bullish positions in interest rate futures markets.